nrenga/symplectic-arxiv18a/README.md

 **Data**:

-*logical_cliff_ops_642.mat*: File containing all solutions listed in Appendix II of the arXiv paper.
+*logical_cliff_ops_642.mat*: File containing all solutions listed in Appendix II of the longer arXiv paper.
 Also includes a circuit for each solution.

 *logical_cliff_ops_513.mat*: File containing all solutions for the [[5,1,3]] code.
 Also includes a circuit for each solution.